wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-manage/includes/basic-tools.md

 ## Use PowerShell

-PowerShell is a command line interface which lets you manage not just Windows, but many other Microsoft services as well.
+PowerShell is a command-line interface that lets you manage not just Windows, but many other Microsoft services as well.
 You can use Windows PowerShell to create scripts to easily automate many tasks, such as creating Teams Rooms resource accounts.

 Within Teams Rooms, PowerShell features are limited as the Teams Rooms app does not provide a PowerShell interface.
 You can, however, use PowerShell to display attached devices,  the app status, and to gather detailed logs to help troubleshoot Teams Rooms.